Leibniz-HBI/webhistopy/README.md

 Installers for macOS and Windows can be found under [Releases](https://github.com/Leibniz-HBI/webhistopy/releases).

+But please be aware that the software will most likely be outdated without a recent update of the code and dependencies, which means, e.g., that it might misread the respective browser databases.

-Please raise an issue if you need help with creating a Linux installer.
+Please raise an issue if you need help with updating the code or creating a Linux installer.

 ## Screenshots